InMotion Hosting Review: Pros & Cons

 Uptime is perhaps one of the most critical areas where web hosts must deliver.
-If your site is down, your customers or target audience can’t reach you, which is especially problematic for both a large and small business owner.
+If your site is down, your customers or target audience can’t reach you, which is especially problematic for large and small business owners.

 Fortunately, Inmotion performs incredibly well in this area.
 Their uptime guarantee is 99.9 percent, but their actual average uptime is closer to 99.97 percent–pretty impressive, right?